Skip Navigation

 CREDIT LINE Museum Expedition 1904, Museum Collection Fund

-CATALOGUE DESCRIPTION Male kachina doll Kokopelli, with horsehair and large feather attached to top of his head.
+CATALOGUE DESCRIPTION Large kachina doll of Kokopelli, with horsehair and large feather attached to top of his head.
 His face is black with white horizontal stripes for eyes and a white vertical stripe bisecting his face.
 The nose is cone-shaped and painted with pattern of horizontal stripes, the body is decorated in red and light green.
 Belt is wide and made of white cotton twine.
 Right hand holds rattle.
 Back is carved as a hunchback.
 Condition: Surface wear.

 MUSEUM LOCATION This item is not on view

 CAPTION Hopi Pueblo.
 Kachina Doll (Kokopol), late 19th century (probably).
-Wood, pigment, cotton, wool, hide, feathers, horsehair, 13 x 5 3/4 in.
-(33 x 14.6 cm).
+Wood, pigment, feathers, cotton, wool, animal hair, 14 × 6 × 8 3/4 in.
+(35.6 × 15.2 × 22.2 cm).
 Brooklyn Museum, Museum Expedition 1904, Museum Collection Fund, 04.297.5575.
 Creative Commons-BY (Photo: Brooklyn Museum, 04.297.5575_cropped_SL3.jpg)

 IMAGE overall, 04.297.5575_cropped_SL3.jpg.
 Brooklyn Museum photograph